juesga1987/World_GDP_Project/README.md

 ```

-12. Dataframe is ready to being exported to a .CSV file and then using PowerBI creates a dashboard to visualize and make analysis.
+12. Dataframe is ready to being exported to a .CSV file and then using PowerBI and create a dashboard to visualize and make analysis.

 ```python
 gdp.to_csv('gdp.csv', sep=',')